top of page

 Co-Written by Talia Cecchele & Andrea Clares

-Everyone overeats and turns to food to for emotional comforts on occasion, but if food turns out to be the only mechanism available to cope with our emotions, this can lead to a never-ending restrict/binge cycle and a negative relationship with food and your body.
+Everyone overeats and turns to food for emotional comforts on occasion, but if food turns out to be the only mechanism available to cope with our feelings, this can lead to a never-ending restrict/binge cycle and a negative relationship with food and your body.

 It is important to remember that emotional eating is not due to a lack of willpower or weakness.
 You have not failed.
 Emotional eating is an adaptive response and with the right knowledge and support you can learn new coping strategies.
 To repair your relationship with food, we must be kind, curious and remove guilt and judgement from eating.